meg768/twitter-display/README.md

 	$ cd twitter-display
 	$ make install

-This will take about 10 minutes.
+This will take about 20 minutes.

-If everything is OK, type
+If everything is OK, type:

-	$ make run
+	$ make setup run

 Hopefully you will see something on the LED matrix... ;)